Acromelanism: In cats

-New-born kittens suckling milk from their seal point mother cat.
+Newborn kittens suckling milk from their seal point mother cat.
 Colourpoint kittens are born solid-white.

+Point colouration in domestic cats originated in random-bred populations in Southeast Asia.
+Although the pattern is most commonly associated with the Siamese breed, the vast majority of colourpoint cats worldwide are not descended from these modern pedigree Siamese (or Thai) cats and are domestic shorthairs or longhairs without any Siamese ancestry.
+The pattern predates the development of formal cat breeds, which only started around 1875, and was dispersed globally centuries before through ship cats during the era of maritime exploration.
+Coat colour alone does not reliably indicate recent descent from either Southeast Asia or any specific breed, as the recessive colourpoint allele can appear in otherwise fully pigmented litters.
+It only indicates that both parent cats carry a colourpoint gene.

-Point coloration in cats originated in the Siamese and closely related Asian breeds, and is found in many Western-developed modern breeds.
-It is a form of partial albinism resulting from a mutation of tyrosinase, an enzyme involved with melanin production.
-The mutated enzyme is thermolabile; it fails to work at normal body temperatures, but becomes active in cooler areas of the skin.
-As a result, dark pigment is limited to the coldest areas of the body, that is, the extremities.
-Pointed kittens are born white, due to the warmth of uterus.
-As the kitten ages, the cooler areas darken while warmer areas remain cream to white in color.
-Colorpoints can usually be observed at four weeks.
+Colourpoint is a form of partial albinism resulting from a mutation of tyrosinase (TYR), an enzyme involved with melanin production.
+There exist multiple allele variants of the colourpoint; as of 2026, the known variants are c^{s} (point), c^{b} (sepia), c^{m} (mocha), and the combination of c^{s}c^{b} (mink) is also found.

+The mutated enzyme is thermolabile (temperature-dependent); it fails to work at normal body temperatures, but becomes active in cooler areas of the skin.
+As a result, dark pigment is limited to the coldest areas of the body, that is, the extremities; the nose, ears, feet, and tail.
+Pointed c^{s}c^{s} kittens are born solid-white, due to the warmth of uterus.
+As the kitten ages, the cooler areas darken while warmer areas remain cream to white in colour.
+Colourpoints can usually be observed at four weeks.

 As the expression of the gene responsible for the pointed pattern is regulated by temperature, pointed cats who live in cooler environments often show increased darkening of their fur relative to cats who live in warmer climates; in some extreme cases the entire coat will darken.
 Shaving a cat can also change the colour of the coat.
 Conditions that affect the temperature of the animal can change the colour too, e.g. pyrexia can inactivate tyrosinase and result in new growth being uncoloured and obesity may result in the whole body turning dark due to the decreased skin temperature.

-Because of the pigment restriction caused by the temperature sensitive tyrosinase, pointed cats' eyes are always shades of blue because the blue layer in the eye common to all cats is not covered by another color.
-The back of the eye also lacks pigment, giving colorpoint cats' pupils a red and silver reflection in the dark, unlike a normally pigmented cat's shining silver-green or -blue.
+Because of the pigment restriction caused by the temperature-sensitive tyrosinase, pointed cats' eyes are always shades of blue because the blue layer in the eye common to all cats is not covered by another colour.
+The back of the eye also lacks pigment, giving colourpoint cats' pupils a red and silver reflection in the dark, unlike a normally pigmented cat's shining silver-green or -blue.

+Strabismus is genetically linked to the colourpoint allele and is generally harmless.